fireproof-storage/use-fireproof-site/docs/react-tutorial.md

 </ul>
 ```

-For convenience, the `ledger` object is attached to the `useLiveQuery` and `useDocument` hooks.
-The `ledger.put` function is used to update the document, and it will automatically refresh the query results.
+For convenience, the `database` object is attached to the `useLiveQuery` and `useDocument` hooks.
+The `database.put` function is used to update the document, and it will automatically refresh the query results.
 Read more in the [document API documentation](/docs/database-api/documents).
 In this tutorial, we'll also use the `useDocument` hook to manage documents.
-The `ledger.put` function is better for toggling the completed field, but `useDocument` will be useful for creating new todos.
+The `database.put` function is better for toggling the completed field, but `useDocument` will be useful for creating new todos.

 ### Create a New Todo